krhinok/literature_review/everyday.md

 用mediapipe遥操作手

 # 8.10
-Towards Embodied Agentic AI: Review and Classification of LLM- and VLM-Driven Robot Autonomy and Interaction
+## Towards Embodied Agentic AI: Review and Classification of LLM- and VLM-Driven Robot Autonomy and Interaction

-Genie Envisioner: A Unified World Foundation Platform for Robotic Manipulation
+## Genie Envisioner: A Unified World Foundation Platform for Robotic Manipulation

+## Mixed-Initiative Dialog for Human-Robot Collaborative Manipulation